-Before diving into the how of building a community-led growth strategy, there are three different types of communities for your brand to consider.
+Up to this point, we have laid the groundwork of what community-led growth is, the importance of building brand communities, and who is responsible for driving community.
+But before diving into the how of building a community-led growth strategy (which we know you are all waiting for), there are three different types of communities for your brand to consider.

 Community of product: This type of community is driven by your product.
 It is a space where members share product tips, tricks, report bugs, or submit queries to the support team.
-They use this space to stay connected with your brand but also support each other in answering and responding to others’ questions, submit product ideas, or use it as a place to complain.
+They use this space to stay connected with your brand but also support each other in answering and responding to others’ questions, submitting product ideas, or using it as a place to complain.

 A great example of a brand that has built a strong product-led community is Apple with its Support Platform.

 Community of practice: Instead of rallying around a specific product, this community is made up of people who share a common interest or goal of learning in a specific field.
 Instead of being tied to a specific product, this community platform serves as a resource within the niche, where community managers or salespeople may step in later down the funnel.

 Hootsuite, SproutSocial, and Later all publish valuable resources on social media management and often include how their own products can assist in their goals.